Explico is seeking Human Factors professionals

 The long-term career path for these roles requires the ability to present to large and small groups, write reports of findings and possibly provide deposition and/or trial testimony in litigation-related projects.

-- Ph.D. or M.S./M.A. in Human Factors, Engineering Psychology, Experimental, Industrial or Cognitive Psychology or another program with human factors core requirements
+Ph.D. or M.S./M.A. in Human Factors, Engineering Psychology, Experimental, Industrial or Cognitive Psychology or another program with human factors or ergonomics core requirements

-We are not seeking candidates who are interested in hardware or software usability analysis.
+Please be advised, we are not seeking candidates interested in hardware or software usability analysis.